wso2/docs-is/en/docs/guides/identity-lifecycles/self-register-verification.md

-# Verification methods of Self-Registration
+# Account Confirmation methods for Self-Registration

 WSO2 Identity Server (WSO2 IS) supports self-registration, allowing users to set up their accounts and receive a confirmation when the account is created.

+!!! info
+    UI-based [user self-registration]({{base_path}}/guides/identity-lifecycles/self-registration-workflow/) only allows email verification for self-registered user accounts.

+WSO2 IS self-registration portal does not support account verification through SMS OTP.
+Therefore, if a tenant needs to confirm self-registered accounts through SMS OTP, they need to build up their self-registration portal and incorporate the API provided in this guide section.

-WSO2 Identity Server allows users to confirm their accounts via a user-preferred communication channel.
-Based on the user preference, the user self-registration process supports email or SMS as the preferred account confirmation channel for the user.
+Users can confirm their accounts via a user-preferred communication channel.
+Based on the user preference, the user self-registration process supports `email` or `SMS` as the preferred account confirmation channel for the user.

-Currently, WSO2 IS supports `SMS` and `EMAIL` as internal notification channels.
 Each channel has the following attributes.

 | Channel Type  | Claim | Channel verified claim    |
 |---------------|-------|---------------------------|